3rt4nm4n/3rt4nm4n/README.md

-- 👋 Hi, I’m @3rt4nm4n
+- 👋 Hi, I’m Önder Ertan
-- 👀 I’m interested in programming and pixel art
+- 👀 I’m interested in programming, e-commerce and information systems
 - 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on hackathons and projects
+- 💞️ I’m looking to participate in projects and internships

 <!---
 3rt4nm4n/3rt4nm4n is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.